 Housing Services of Clinton and Mid Michigan provides both mortgage and rental assistance.
 While financial aid is limited, they can often offer counseling and mediation.
 When funding allows, there are referrals to ESG grant programs or cash loans for rent, utility costs, or security deposits as well as section 8 vouchers.
 Other eviction prevention services are available for low income families that were denied help from State of Emergency (SER).
 More on housing services in Mid Michigan.

 Foreclosure help in Clinton County

 Call the Michigan State Housing Development Authority at (517) 373-8370.
 They work with counselors across the region to help people deal with and/or avoid a foreclosure.
 Learn more on Michigan mortgage assistance programs.

 In addition to the resources above, other options include Mount Hope Saint John’s Family Church provides a week worth of food to those in need of help.
 Dial (989) 227-5366

 Beacon of Hope Family Care Center ((866) 604-6447) makes food available to those who need help.

 Redeemer United Methodist Church, among other things, provides approximately one weeks worth of groceries and/or free food to needy individuals and families in the community.
 In addition, they may be able to offer personal items, baby food and diapers, paper products/cleaning supplies, and other forms of aid which are also being distributed depending on availability.
 Call (517) 669-3430.

 There are several other churches and charities that provide free food.
 In addition, some serve holiday meals or provide household supplies, such as paper products.
-A number of struggling families use the center, and read more on Clinton County food banks.
+A number of struggling families use the center, and read more on Clinton County free food banks.